 The principal activity of the Company is raising finance for other group companies.
-The Company's Perpetual Capital Notes are listed on the Euronext Amsterdam Stock Exchange with secondary listings on the Frankfurt, Stuttgart, Munich, Dusseldorf and Berlin stock exchanges.
+The Company's Perpetual Capital Notes (the "Perpetual Capital Notes" or "Securities") are listed on the Euronext Amsterdam Stock Exchange with secondary listings on the Frankfurt, Stuttgart, Munich, Dusseldorf and Berlin stock exchanges.

-There are no new Perpetual Capital Notes created and issued during the year (2019: none).
-The only significant change in the financial position of the Company during the year is the fair value changes of the assets and liabilities measured at fair value through profit or loss.
+There were no new Perpetual Capital Notes issued during the period (2020: none).
+The only significant change in the financial position of the Company during the period is the fair value changes of the assets and liabilities measured at fair value through profit or loss.